 EDU 403 INTEGRATING THE LIBERAL ARTS IN THE K-12 CLASSROOM

 In addition to the above requirements, students pursuing a secondary teaching license must complete the major requirements in an approved teaching field as well as a content-specific methods course.

 Students pursuing a teaching license in life sciences must complete a major in biology, and those pursuing licensure in social studies must complete a major in history.
-Advisors will assist candidates individually concerning additional coursework needed to meet licensing requirements or to prepare for the Praxis II content knowledge exam(s).
+Advisors will assist candidates individually concerning additional coursework needed to meet licensing requirements or to prepare for the Praxis subject area exam(s).
 These courses may or may not be included in the required major.

 *Students may use this course to satisfy Core requirements.